-To resolve the black hole information loss paradox \cite{inforpara}, many ideas have been suggested, and one of the most important proposals is known as the black hole complementarity principle \cite{complementarity}.
-According to black hole complementarity, an asymptotic observer and a free-falling observer see different things but all known physical laws, especially unitarity, hold for each observer.
-However, a quantum information consisting of black hole internal state, to be observed by the free-falling observer, seems to be copied to the outgoing Hawking radiation toward the asymptotic observer.
-It means that the quantum information is duplicated and the no quantum Xeroxing theorem is violated.
-Now, the black hole complementarity principle argues that the viewpoints of two observers are essentially complementary.
-There is no problem because they cannot communicate forever.
-Eventually, it is known that, if we assume the statistical entropy to be thermal entropy \cite{Strominger:1996sh}, and keep the unitarity of quantum mechanics \cite{Maldacena:1997re}, then the black hole complementarity principle would be manifest \cite{nonlocal} due to arguments of the quantum information theory \cite{Page}.
+Many ideas for resolving the black hole information loss paradox have been suggested \cite{inforpara}.
+One of the most important proposals is known as the \textit{black hole complementarity principle}, whereby asymptotic and free-falling observers \textit{see} different things while known physical laws, especially unitarity, remain preserved \cite{complementarity}.
+However, quantum information that consists of black hole internal states to be observed by the free-falling observer seems to be copied to outgoing Hawking radiation directed towards the asymptotic observer.
+This duplication of quantum information violates the \textit{no quantum Xeroxing} theorem.
+The black hole complementarity principle argues that the viewpoints of the two observers are essentially complementary.
+This poses no problem (in terms of the above information duplication) because the observers can never communicate.
+It is known that, if we assume the statistical entropy to be equal to thermal entropy \cite{Strominger:1996sh} while keeping the unitarity of quantum mechanics intact \cite{Maldacena:1997re}, then the black hole complementarity principle would be manifest \cite{nonlocal} due to quantum information theoretic arguments \cite{Page}.